Skip to main content

 ArgumentTypeDescription

 Identify aggregate boundaries within a bounded context.
 Guide the conversation through these phases using Vernon's Aggregate Rules of Thumb: 1.
 CONTEXT SELECTION Read the contextMap and domainGlossary resources.
 Present context and its terms.
 Ask: "Which context should we design aggregate boundaries for?"
 If a 'context' argument is provided, use that directly.
-2. AGGREGATE CANDIDATE CLUSTERING Before applying Vernon's rules, help the team translate glossary terms into candidate
+2. AGGREGATE CANDIDATE CLUSTERING Present the glossary entries for this context and ask: "Which of these terms cluster

 ArgumentTypeDescription